-Johnson & Johnson (J&J) and its subsidiaries (the Company) have approximately 132,200 employees worldwide engaged in the research and development, manufacture and sale of a broad range of products in the healthcare field.
+Johnson & Johnson and its subsidiaries (J&J) have approximately 136,400 employees worldwide engaged in the research and development, manufacture and sale of a broad range of products in the health care field.
 Johnson & Johnson is a holding company, with operating companies conducting business in virtually all countries of the world.
 The Company's primary focus is products related to human health and well-being.
 The Company is organized into three business segments: Consumer Health, Pharmaceutical and Medical Devices.